Don’t be Fooled: Marijuana Possession is Still a Crime in Pennsylvania

 Aggressive and Uncompromising Marijuana Possession Defense in Philadelphia

 A conviction for marijuana possession can affect your personal life and career.
 When so much is at stake, you need Philadelphia marijuana possession attorneys whose commitment to your defense is unyielding.
-Contact van der Veen, Hartshorn and Levin to schedule a free initial consultation by calling us at (215) 486-0123 or by contacting us online.
+Contact van der Veen, Hartshorn, Levin & Lindheim to schedule a free initial consultation by calling us at (215) 486-0123 or by contacting us online.